mli0603/PolygonMeshVirtualFixture/README.md

 We have tested the code functionality on **Ubuntu 16.04 and 18.04**.

 ## Dependencies
 - **3D Slicer**: We use 3D Slicer as a front end for visualization.
 It is required to use 3D Slicer 4.8.1 for OpenIGTLink compatibility.
-To download, please use link [here](http://slicer.kitware.com/midas3/download/item/330417/Slicer-4.8.1-linux-amd64.tar.gz).
+To download, please use this link [here](http://slicer.kitware.com/midas3/download/item/330417/Slicer-4.8.1-linux-amd64.tar.gz) and extract the files.
+Double click on the executable named `Slicer` to run 3D Slicer.
+- **OpenIGTLink**: We use OpenIGTLink to communicate between 3D Slicer and CISST robot.
+To install, follow instruction [here](http://openigtlink.org/library/build).
+    - Note: you will need to `make install` after compiling the code.
+    - Note: you will need to install the `SlicerIGT` extension in 3D Slicer.
+Please see [here](https://www.slicer.org/wiki/Documentation/4.8/SlicerApplication/ExtensionsManager#Installing_an_extension) for how to do so.
 - **ROS**: To install ROS, pleaes follow instruction [here](http://wiki.ros.org/melodic/Installation/Ubuntu)
 - **Third-Party Packages**: Please install by
 ```sh